htjb/globalemu/paper/paper.md

 and there are concerns about the data analysis in the EDGES experiment [@Hills2018; @Singh2019; @Sims2020; @Bevins2021].

-The EDGES collaboration modelled the absorption feature in the data with a flattened gaussian profile characterised by an amplitude, width, flattening factor and central frequency.
+The EDGES collaboration modelled the absorption feature in their data with a flattened Gaussian profile characterised by an amplitude, width, flattening factor and central frequency.
 This type of non-physical signal modelling is common in the data analysis for experiments attempting to detect the Global 21-cm signal.
 However, the models tell us very little about the physics of the